Bellambi Heights BESS

 PROJECT OVERVIEW

-The Bellambi Heights Battery Energy Storage System is a 408 MW battery capable of providing up to 2 hours of storage and will be supported by associated infrastructure.
-The BESS is expected to be built in 2 stages at up to 204 MW per stage or up to 408 MW in one stage.
+The Bellambi Heights Battery Energy Storage System is a 408 MW battery capable of providing approximately 2 hours of storage and will be supported by associated infrastructure.

-The Project site provides a strong point of connection to the transmission network, making it an ideal site for providing storage and firming capacity to the NSW electricity grid with minimal requirements for additional transmission infrastructure.
+The site provides a strong point of connection to the transmission network, making it ideal for providing storage and firming capacity to the NSW electricity grid with minimal requirements for additional transmission infrastructure.

 Project History